cacao-org/docs/pages/cacao/cacao_control_modes.md

 # File written to conf/RMmodesDM/modesZF.fits
 ```

 With this basis, we will be able to select the first two modes as the first block to control tip-tilt, and define blocks according to spatial frequency.

+The "ea" (edge apodization) parameter, together with the DM mask (file `conf/dmmask.fits`), define how modes are constructed to handle edge effect.
+Active DM actuators, defined by value=1 in dmmask, will be set to the analytical expression of the mode (here, a Zernike polynomial or a sine wave).
+For actuators outside the active area, the analytical form is convolved by a kernel of size proportional to the distance to the nearest ative actuators.
+The proportionality coefficient, set by parameter "-ea", sets the degree to which the edge-softening is applied.

+{% include image.html file="cacao_modes_pre_edgeapo.png"
+caption="From left to right: dmmask, mode 0 (tip), mode 50, and mode 100.
+The modes are shown here prior to edge apodization" %}

+{% include image.html file="cacao_modes_edgeapo.png"
+caption="Modes 0 (left), 50 (center) and 100 (right) of the modesZF.fits file.
+The degree of edge apodization increases from top to bottom, wich ea parameter values 0.2 (top), 1.0 (middle) and 5.0  (bottom)" %}

+The edge apodization algorithm is designed to primarly attenuate high spatial frequencies while extrapolating low-order modes beyond the DM active area.

 ### 5.2.
 Modal response matrix